abritopach/angular-wishlist-mst/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.3.

+Debugging MobX

+To turn on / off the debug tool, open developer tools' console, and run:

+`
+mobxAngularDebug(true) // turn on
+mobxAngularDebug(false) // turn off
+`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.